 This schools district we moved in to in 2008 when my oldest son went to quil run elementary First of it is mixed community mostly people from India and Korea These kids have tutors and go to churches that offer free tutoring to them My child was new in school it takes time to get used it to any child he is energetic and full of life Teachers did not like that They used kids that are quite and east to be controlled I had meetings with school personnel They said that my child has to be seen by doctor and proscribe calm down prescription and it is autism !
 And he has to go to special aid class which was something new and outrages to me because I know my son and he is absolutly normal .
 I didn't like that and transfer him to coyoti creek elementary where of course since it's same district they knew about my son To make story short it is rotten spoiled and ignorance population .
 You have to meet there standards otherwise you out or you are will diagnosed by district with disorder they can come up with So make sure before you move Danville /dan ramon you are prepared and your child has A's B's and is looks in one direction without making a sound !
 Good luck !

 Quail Run Elementary School is a public elementary school in San Ramon.
-The principal of Quail Run Elementary School is Mimi Quan and can be contacted at firstname.lastname@example.org.
-995 students go to Quail Run Elementary School and identify primarily as Hispanic, Multiracial, and Asian.
-18% of the Quail Run Elementary School students are "limited in English proficiency."
-10% of the 995 students here get reduced lunch prices.
-The ratio of students to teachers at Quail Run Elementary School is 17:1.
+The principal of Quail Run Elementary School is Mimi Quan, whose e-mail is firstname.lastname@example.org.
+995 students go to Quail Run Elementary School and identify mostly as Hispanic, Multiracial, and Asian.
+18% of the Quail Run Elementary School students have "limited English proficiency."
+10% of the 995 students here are paying reduced lunch prices.
+The student to teacher ratio at Quail Run Elementary School is 17:1.
 Venture (Alternative) School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Computer arts

 - Cross country

 - P.E. classes